-Treating patients with stage 4 mesothelioma, doctors have been most successful with two chemotherapeutic drugs, Alimta (pemetrexed) and Cisplatin.
+Treating patients with stage 4 mesothelioma, doctors have been most successful with two chemotherapy drugs, Alimta (pemetrexed) and Cisplatin.
 In a recent study, researchers demonstrated that the combination extended the survival rate of patients with advanced mesothelioma from 6 months to an average of 12.1 months.
 The same study showed that patients who received B12 and folic acid with both drugs had a longer average survival rate of 13.3 months.

 Your doctor may also enroll you in a clinical trial, where new treatments are developed and tested.
 In fact, most standard curative treatments—like the highly successful extrapleural pneumonectomy (EPP), and the combination of Alimta and cisplatin—began in clinical trials.

 You also have the option of supplementing treatment with complementary and alternative medicine (CAM).
 These treatments can’t cure cancer, but they may help manage your symptoms.
-Common CAM therapies include:

 - Chiropractic care